mrseanryan/in_definite/README.md

 ## Deviations from the original `indefinite`

-Is always case sensitive:
+Upper/lower/mixed case handling:
 - a word like THIS will be always considered to be an acronymn.
 - normally the result is lower case ('a' or 'an')
-- title case is handled: 'Ugly' -> 'An'
+- title case is handled as: 'Ugly' -> 'An'
+- mixed case is handled as: 'uGly' -> 'an'

+Adverbs:
 - Handles adverbs with '-ly' in a *generic* manner.
 Example: "a ubiquitously"

 A big thanks to the original authors of [indefinite](https://www.npmjs.com/package/indefinite)!